ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

     In lab 1 you should have created a directory named `MSE404` in your home directory.

     - Check this by issuing the command `cd ~` followed by `ls`.
-    - Copy the input files from `opt/Courses/MSE404/lab02` to your `MSE404` folder.
+    - Copy the input files from `/opt/MSE404-MM/docs/labs/lab02` to your `MSE404` folder.
 Remember you need to pass an additional flag to `cp` to copy a directory.
 If you are struggling with this, revisit [Lab 1](../lab01/readme.md).
     - Copy the directory containing the pseudopotentials that you will be using during this course to your `MSE404` directory.
-These are stored in `/opt/Courses/MSE404/pseudo`
+These are stored in `/opt/MSE404-MM/docs/labs/pseudo`

 You should now have a directory `lab02` and `pseudo` within your `MSE404` directory.
 This contains a set of basic input files for a variety of systems and the pseudopotentials for the input files.

 ## Input Files

-Before running a calculation we need to write input files.
-These give instructions to Quantum Espresso to tell it what we want to calculate, and what parameters to use to do the calculation.
+Before running a calculation we need to write the input files.
+These input files give instructions to Quantum Espresso to tell it what we want to calculate, and what parameters to use for the calculation.
 The first example we will be looking at is in the `01_methane` directory.
-This is an input file for the `pw.x` module of Quantum Espresso which calculates the total energy of your system.
+In this directory there is an input file for the `pw.x` module of Quantum Espresso which calculates the total energy of your system.

 Let's take a look at our first input file [CH4.in](01_methane/CH4.in).